108 - SURAH AL KAWTHAR

 108.1 Indeed, We have given you the kawthar / abundance (knowledge of the unseen)

-108.2 Then, you shall solli / connect, to your Rabb / Lord (the one who nurtures, evolves and sustains - to receive the knowledge of the unseen), wanhar / and consciously aware to dissolve (your duniya - close attachments and relationships of your mind, body and soul).
+108.2 Then, you shall solli / connect through which you experience His presence, to your Rabb / Lord (the one who nurtures, evolves and sustains - to receive the knowledge of the unseen), wanhar / and consciously aware to dissolve (your duniya - close attachments and relationships of your mind, body and soul).

 NOTES : Allah, in His infinite wisdom, continuously reveals the hidden knowledge through signs, subtle yet discernible messages for you to perceive.
 These signs are not random but they are woven into the experiences and circumstances of your life.
 By solli means you connect with your Rabb, attune yourself to these signs, begin to recognize the hidden patterns and values that point toward the truth.
 In this way, the knowledge of the unseen becomes accessible, allowing you to align more deeply with divine reality and embody the principles of truth in your life.